CyberSecurityClub/cyber-club/README.md

 * Make a commit and push it to your branch in your local terminal
 * Go back to the repo in GitHub and make a Pull Request and submit
 * Wait until one of the Club Admins review your code and they'll merge it in
-* If there are any merge conflicts, the Admin will let you know and it'll be a matter or communicating to fix the changes
+* If there are any merge conflicts, the Admin will let you know and it'll be a matter of communicating to fix the changes
 * That's about it!
 Don't be afraid to try to contribute.
 This a is a space to learn :)

 ## Style Guide